MiriamPapp/photo-forum/README.md

 The software is intended to be used by some photographers I (the author) know but may be used also by anone else.

+# AWS infrastructure

+To deploy the infrastructure see the README in the aws directory.

+# Angular application

 ## Development server